clauswilke/structural_prediction_of_ER/molecular_dynamics/Amber/postproc/cn13/readme_cn13.txt

 	The code will automatically inform the user about the required command-line input file names in order to generate the cn13 values.

-	The first two moments (mean and variance and median) of the cn13 values from MD trajectories for each protein residue are summarized in the corresponding summary files in the subdirectory 'cn13_summaries'.
+	The first two moments (mean and variance and median + median + cn13 from crystal structure) of the cn13 values from MD trajectories for each protein residue are summarized in the corresponding summary files in the subdirectory 'cn13_summaries'.

 	ATTN-ATTN-ATTN-ATTN-ATTN-ATTN-ATTN-ATTN-ATTN-ATTN-ATTN-ATTN: